 The two most common pitfalls to watch out for when you first label a dataset are:

 |Applying labels inconsistently.
 Make sure you apply it to all occasions it should apply and making sure you don't change your definition of what the label means part way through labelling.
 If you do you should go back and review where you have labeled it before|

 |Partial labelling and not applying all labels that apply to a verbatim.
 When applying labels to a verbatim make sure you apply all labels that should be applied and not just the one you are focusing on.
 By not doing this you are telling the model that other labels don't apply|

 Applying Labels inconsistently

-Figure 2: Verbatim with the 'Room > Size' label not applied when it should be
+Verbatim with the 'Bedroom > Size' label not applied when it should be

-In the example above, the 'Room' label has been applied to the second image but not the 'Room > Size' label, where it should have.
-This is inconsistent with the first example and will confuse the model because in the second example you are telling the model that the 'Room > Size' label does not apply when it should.
+In the example above, the 'Bedroom' label has been applied to the second image but not the 'Bedroom > Size' label, where it should have.
+This is inconsistent with the first example and will confuse the model because in the second example you are telling the model that the 'Bedroom > Size' label does not apply when it should.

-In the example above, the user has not applied the label 'Room > Cleanliness' Label, even though it is clearly applicable and has been applied to similar Verbatims elsewhere.
-This is an example of partial labelling and users should ensure they add all labels that apply to a Verbatim.
+In the example above, the user has not applied the label 'Property > Cleanliness' Label, even though it is clearly applicable and has been applied to similar verbatims elsewhere (hence Re:infer is suggesting it as a potentially missed label).
+This is an example of partial labelling and users should ensure they add all labels that apply to a verbatim.